PAIR-code/lit/docs/user_guide.md

 ![LIT confusion matrix](./images/lit-conf-matrix.png "LIT confusion matrix")

-### Prediction Score
+### Scalars

-The prediction score module shows a set of scatter or jitter plots, one for each scalar output of a loaded model (such as a regression score, or a classification score for a specific class).
+The scalars module shows a set of scatter or jitter plots, one for each scalar output of a loaded model (such as a regression score, or a classification score for a specific class).
 Each of them contains all datapoints in the dataset, laid out horizontally by the score.
 For classification scores, the Y